Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 In the diffusion-limited regime ($K \approx 0$), the droplet-evaporation flux is highly sensitive to neighboring droplets, nearby obstacles, and external aerodynamic conditions~\cite{Zhang2025, Wang2022}.
 The evaporation profiles for interacting droplets are described by Eq.~\ref{eq:local_flux}.
 The CGLB method is well-suited to efficiently resolve the fluid dynamics in these coupled systems, where analytical solutions of the evaporation profile are known.
 Fig.~\ref{fig:adComb} illustrates how a neighboring droplet modifies the deposition pattern.
 In Fig.~\ref{fig:ad12}, filament deposits from an isolated droplet (open circles) are compared with those from a droplet adjacent below (filled circles).
 For the isolated droplet, deposition is on average isotropic, reflecting symmetric capillary flows.
-With an adjacent droplet, vapor shielding reduces evaporation on the facing side, leading to fewer deposited filaments and a shift of deposits toward the outer boundary.
-Fig.~\ref{fig:ad3} presents the smoothed normalized conductivity and density (circular moving average, window size 6) as functions of the azimuthal angle, where $180^\circ$ denotes the direction toward the neighboring droplet.
-Conductivity is evaluated only within the half-space corresponding to each angle to resolve anisotropy; for example, at $180^\circ$, only the half-space facing the neighboring droplet is included.
-Consequently, both conductivity and density reach minima at $180^\circ$, dropping by approximately $50\%$ and $40\%$ respectively relative to the unshielded side at $0^\circ$.
-This anisotropy is tunable via inter-droplet spacing: reducing the separation intensifies vapor shielding, thereby amplifying the contrast between facing and outer boundaries.
-We propose using this anisotropy to experimentally identify a suitable evaporation regime.
+With an adjacent droplet, vapor shielding reduces evaporation on the facing side, leading to fewer deposited filaments and a shift of deposits toward the non-shielded side.
+Fig.~\ref{fig:ad3} presents the smoothed normalized conductivity and area fraction (circular moving average, window size 6)\revisedtext{, where both quantities are normalized by their respective angle-averaged values over the full circular domain to highlight relative angular variations, as functions of the azimuthal angle.
+W}here $180^\circ$ denotes the direction toward the neighboring droplet.
+Conductivity is evaluated only within the half-space corresponding to each angle to resolve anisotropy; for example, at $180^\circ$, only the half-space facing the neighboring droplet is included. \revisedtext{This definition neglects percolating pathways that cross between half-spaces and therefore slightly underestimates the absolute conductivity; however, it is justified here as a measure of the angle-dependent average value.} Consequently, both conductivity and area fraction reach minima at $180^\circ$, dropping by approximately $50\%$ and $40\%$ respectively relative to the unshielded side at $0^\circ$.
+This anisotropy is tunable via inter-droplet spacing: reducing the separation intensifies vapor shielding, thereby amplifying the contrast between facing and outer boundaries. \revisedtext{We propose that the angular anisotropy in conductivity and filament area fraction can serve as an experimental indicator of the evaporation regime, as its magnitude directly reflects the strength of vapor shielding and depends on inter-droplet spacing.}